RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Breakout-Board/Overview/README.md

 The board complies with **LoRaWAN 1.0.2 specification**.
 It also supports Lora P2P Point-to-Point communication.

-The RF communication capabilities of the board (LoRa + BLE) make it suitable for a variety of applications in the IoT field such as home automation, sensor networks, building automation, and personal area networks applications (health/fitness sensors and monitors).
+The RF communication capabilities of the board (LoRa + BLE) make it suitable for a variety of applications in the IoT field, such as home automation, sensor networks, building automation, and personal area networks applications (health/fitness sensors and monitors).

 <!-- <rk-btn
   src="/Product-Categories/WisDuo/RAK4600-Breakout-Board/Quickstart/#quick-start-guide"